midhunkalarikkal/FullDomain/Notes/js.md

 If the IIFE is running in `strict mode` ('use strict';), the value of `this` keyword refers to `undefined`.

-`Wrapping the function in parentheses () makes it an expression rather than a declaration.` Only function expressions can be invoked immediately, making the use of parentheses crucial for IIFE syntax.
+`Wrapping the anonyms function in parentheses () makes it an expression rather than a declaration.` Only function expressions can be invoked immediately, making the use of parentheses crucial for IIFE syntax.

 `Generator function`